Coronavirus (COVID-19): New York Compliance Concerns

 Whether an employer must provide paid or unpaid leave under the COVID-19 Sick Leave Law depends on the employer's size and net income.
 Employees taking unpaid sick leave may be eligible for wage replacement benefits under the state's established paid family leave (PFL) and temporary disability benefits (TDB) laws, neither of which previously covered quarantine-related leave.

-However, under Executive Order 202.45, signed June 26, 2020, employees are not eligible for paid sick leave or any other paid benefits under the COVID-19 Sick Leave Law if, after June 25, 2020, they voluntarily travel to a high-risk state (a positive test rate higher than 10 per 100,000 residents, or higher than a 10% test positivity rate, over a seven-day rolling average).
+However, under an Executive Order, employees are not eligible for paid sick leave or any other paid benefits under the COVID-19 Sick Leave Law if they voluntarily travel to a high-risk state (a positive test rate higher than 10 per 100,000 residents, or higher than a 10% test positivity rate, over a seven-day rolling average) after the Department of Health has designated the state as high risk.
 The order does not apply if the employee travels for work or at their employer's direction.

 Employees who work for small employers (employers with 10 or fewer employees) with a business net annual income less than $1 million are entitled to unpaid sick leave for the entire quarantine/isolation period, but may apply for PFL and TDB.